It might not be January just yet, but it’s never too early to start making some eco-friendly resolutions you can really stick to in 2019.

 Borrowing instead of buying is also a good idea – instead of purchasing new books and movies, share with your mates.
 Power tools and other appliances are also good to share, plus you’ll cut down on the number of barely-used appliances cluttering up your closet or garage.

-Just last week I was quoted in an article on the Independent website, who noticed me angrily tweeting about Marks & Spencer selling slices of cauliflower in a plastic tray.
+Last year I was quoted in an article on the Independent, who screen-grabbed my angry tweet about Marks & Spencer selling slices of cauliflower ‘steak’ in a plastic tray.
 These then came wrapped in even more plastic, and were on sale for £2.50 each.
+Whilst I absolutely recognise that pre-cut veg is a necessity for people with certain disabilities, I don’t think you can call cauliflower ‘steak’ with salsa verde a necessity in anyone’s book.